sorefull/status_page_vi/README.md

 # StatusPageVi

+This is an implemetation of the code challange.
 Nice command-line tool named ‘status_page_vi’ that pulls status information from different services, displays the results and saves it into a data store.

 ## Installation